Home

 Booking Information

-We offer this program in January and February only.
-Requests are accepted beginning December 1st.
+The Glacier Bay Education Team offers programs in January and February each year.
+Rangers start taking requests on December 1st and will process requests in the order in which they are received.
 Long Distance Classes can be scheduled Monday through Friday, with the earliest time being 9:00 am (EST).
-Our programs are from Alaska, which is 4 hours behind EST. PLEASE KEEP IN MIND THAT A BRIEF TEST CONNECTION IS REQUIRED THE WEEK PRIOR TO YOUR SCHEDULED PROGRAM.
+Our programs are from Alaska, which is 4 hours behind EST.

 Sorry, this program is not currently available.
 To inquire about future availability, please contact Glacier Bay National Park and Preserve